mesosphere/marathon/docs/docs/command-line-flags.md

     `"file:///var/log/store"`.
 For details, see the
     [artifact store]({{ site.baseurl }}/docs/artifact-store.html) docs.
 * `--access_control_allow_origin` (Optional.
 Default: None):
+    Comma separated list of allowed originating domains for HTTP requests.
     The origin(s) to allow in Marathon.
 Not set by default.
     Examples: `"*"`, or `"http://localhost:8888, http://domain.com"`.
 * `--checkpoint` (Optional.
 Default: true): Enable checkpointing of tasks.